heritage-happenings/heritage-happenings.github.io/julia-morgan-links.md

 ## https://en.wikipedia.org/wiki/Julia_Morgan

 Julia Morgan (January 20, 1872 – February 2, 1957) was an American architect and engineer.
-She designed more than 700 buildings in California during a long and prolific career.[3]
+She designed more than 700 buildings in California during a long and prolific career.
 She is best known for her work on Hearst Castle in San Simeon, California.

 Morgan was the first woman to be admitted to the architecture program at l'École nationale supérieure des Beaux-Arts in Paris and the first woman architect licensed in California.
 She designed many edifices for institutions serving women and girls, including a number of YWCAs and buildings for Mills College.